 We hope that a group of interested organizations will offer funding for development, and that the IACR and public sector cryptographers will provide algorithmic advice and wide and open review.
 If you or your organization is interested in helping this effort, please consider offering financial support to keep the work flowing.

-Please see our 2016 year-end report for further information on the goals and funding for CrypTech.
+Please see our year-end reports for further information on the goals and funding for CrypTech.

 - CrypTech End of Year Report – 2017 (PDF)